jsawaya/eigenframe/web/docs/initial-setup.md

 At this point you have a Secure-Shell connection to Termux.
 This is enough to for you to use EigenFrame to perform the remaining setup tasks.

-## Initial Setup for EigenFrame - Edit default EigenFrame app
+## Initial Setup for EigenFrame - edit default app

 * Edit home-url.txt to call a new customized app, change:
 > file:///storage/emulated/0/Android/data/com.sawaya.eigenframe/files/app.json

         - into:
 > file:///storage/emulated/0/Android/data/com.sawaya.eigenframe/files/yourapp.json

 * Restart EigenFrame

 * Read [EigenFrame](EigenFrame.md) to understand the top-level application specification.

 * Read [EigenFragment](EigenFragment.md) to understand the EigenFragment tabs.

 * On your Android device edit yourapp.json and newfile.json
 * yourapp.json creates a new tab that points to newfile.json:

 ```json
 {